hootsuite/token-ui/README.md

 ## Initialization

 A TokenUI component is handled by its own controller called `TokenTextViewController` .
-In order to use it create and instance of `TokenTextViewController`
+In order to use it create an instance of `TokenTextViewController`

 ```
 let tokenTextViewController = TokenTextViewController()